timofeysie/loranthifolia/README.md

 LaunchImage-1242@3x~iphone6s-portrait_1242x2208.png
 ```

 So, still not sure what to do with those.
 Still no Contents.json file.
 I'm thinking just dump them in the directory and then try a build/deploy and see what happens.
 It's only 2:37 am on a Saturday night/Sunday morning.
 Not like I should be going to bed or anything.
 The Air B'n'B'ers downstairs had a loud party until 1:30 and then a prolonged love making session which sounded like it was in the same room.
 Moving on, ... reading [an old schoolers approach](https://medium.com/@mattholt/its-2019-and-i-still-make-websites-with-my-bare-hands-73d4eec6b7) to web design: lol, "so I’m googling two-way data binding in React"!
+It's funny because React was created as a react(ion) against AngularJS's two-way data binding.

 Now should I be deleting the Contents.json file along with the old splash screens?

 Now there is an alert on the Splash screen, and more alert on the Xcode page that mouseover "The image set 'Splash' has 22 unassigned children".

 There is one of those on the ApiIcon folder page in Xcode also.
+In the end we just dragged the 2732 splash image to all three icons shown in the Xcode loader image page and that works for now.
+Will have to test on some tables to see if it looks strange or something there.

+Other items on the list:
+2. List title too close to the time and should be left
+8. App seems to hang on first install

+For the first one, we might have to check the platform and then adjust the header by pushing it down.
+It looks great on Android and terrible on iOS.
+It that really what the stock blank starter app looks like on iOS?
+Have to test on some more devices.
+Also, the first install list problem needs more testing to debug that.
+But we are so close!
+TestFlight here we come.